-The following bilingual Russian MiniLesson is meant to build your vocabulary by providing Russian phrases within English text.
-Hover over the bold Russian to reveal its English translation.
+The following free bilingual Russian vocabulary lesson is meant for advanced students of Russian who are also deeply interested in analyzing and discussing Russian literature.
+This lesson seeks to build your vocabulary by providing Russian phrases within English text.

 Structure and Classification